R&B star R Kelly jurors summoned for sex trafficking trial - NewsBreak

 Defense lawyers have said Kelly’s alleged victims were groupies who turned up at his shows and made it known they “were dying to be with him.”
 They only started accusing him of abuse years later when public sentiment shifted in the #MeToo era, they said.

-The trial had been expected to start earlier in the year.
-But opening statements were moved to Aug.
+The trial had been .
+But to Aug.
 18 after Kelly fired his original lawyers.

 Jurors are expected to hear testimony from several of his accusers.
 A judge has ruled that the women will only be referred to by their first names.